 - Whisk the cake flour, salt, baking powder, and baking soda together.
 Set aside.
 Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together on high speed until smooth and creamy, about 3 minutes.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 Beat in the 3 eggs, 2 egg whites, and vanilla extract on high speed until combined, about 2 minutes.
 (Mixture will look curdled as a result of the egg liquid and solid butter combining.)
 Beat in the sour cream.
 Scrape down the sides and up the bottom of the bowl as needed.
 With the mixer on low speed, add the dry ingredients until just incorporated.
 With the mixer still running on low, slowly pour in the milk until combined.
 Do not over-mix.
 Whisk it all by hand a few times to make sure there are no lumps at the bottom of the bowl.
 The batter will be slightly thick.
 You’ll have 8-9 cups of cake batter.
 Pour batter evenly into cake pans.
 Weigh them to ensure accuracy, if desired.
 Bake for around 23-26 minutes or until the cakes are baked through.
 To test for doneness, insert a toothpick into the center of the cake.
 If it comes out clean, it’s done.
-Allow cakes to cool completely in the pans set on a wire rack.
+Allow cakes to cool completely in the pans set on a wire cooling rack.
 The cakes must be completely cool before frosting and assembling.

 - Keep the oven on.

-- For the top tier (6-inch cake) prepare three 6×2 inch cake pans just as you did with the 9-inch cake pans in step 2.
+- For the top tier (6-inch cake) prepare three 6×2 inch round cake pans just as you did with the 9-inch cake pans in step 2.
 (Greasing with parchment paper rounds.)

 - Prepare the 6-inch cake batter the same exact way as the bottom tier.
 You’ll have about 4 cups of cake batter.
 The batter will be thinner than the bottom tier’s cake batter.
 Pour batter evenly into cake pans.
 Weigh them to ensure accuracy, if desired.
 Bake for around 18-22 minutes or until the cakes are baked through.
 To test for doneness, insert a toothpick into the center of the cake.
 If it comes out clean, it’s done.
 Allow cakes to cool completely in the pans set on a wire rack.
 The cakes must be completely cool before frosting and assembling.